bcgov/aqwarnings/frontend/warnings/2025-12-18_issue_pm25_obr_Burns_Lake.md

 :::

-The Ministry of Environment and Parks in collaboration with the Northern Health Authority has issued an Air Quality Warning for Fort St John due to elevated fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Northern Health Authority has issued an Air Quality Warning for Burns Lake due to elevated fine particulate matter.

 Exposure to fine particulate matter is particularly a concern for infants, older adults, individuals with chronic conditions (such as